UNSW-CEEM/energy-market-deep-learning/readme.md

 Then show each participant their opponents moves last time demand was at that level.

 What if we kept demand constant?
 This would really show the equilibrium.
 Next.
+No it wouldn't.
+They would get stuck in wack scenarios for each one max bidding and no competition.